A Deep Dive into Compile-Time Fibonacci Calculation

 constexpr Point p2(5.0, 12.0);

-// Call its member function at compile-time to compute another constant
+// Call a member function at compile time to compute another constant.

 constexpr double len_sq = p1.length_sq(); // The compiler calculates this as 25.0